 The Honours in Ocean Sciences is an interdisciplinary program that naturally complements the Major, providing an even stronger foundation in ocean studies and adding research component.
-Similarly, the Joint Honours in Marine Biology complements the Major of the same name.
+Similarly, the Honours in Marine Biology complements the Major of the same name (both jointly administered by Ocean Sciences and Biology).
 Possession of this degree will be of great advantage to students planning advanced work or graduate studies in a marine science field.
 Interested candidate should consult the Department's Honours Guide for details.

-To earn an Honours in Ocean Sciences or a Joint Honours in Marine Biology, students must complete a prescribed number of credit hours, as outlined below, including a minimum number of courses at the 3000/4000 level, as well as mandatory completion of Ocean Sciences 499A and 499B, which consist of supervised research leading to the submission and oral defence of a dissertation.
+To earn an Honours in Ocean Sciences or in Marine Biology, students must complete a prescribed number of credit hours, as outlined below, including a minimum number of courses at the 3000/4000 level, as well as mandatory completion of Ocean Sciences 499A and 499B, which consist of supervised research leading to the submission and oral defence of a dissertation.